MadStats/quiz1public-YI-DING/Introductions.md

 10)  Have you ever heard of random forests?

-Some kind of decison tree?
+Some kind of decision tree?
 Bootstrapped?

 11)  Who else is in your group?
 Only use github names and link to their page like this:  [MadStats](https://github.com/MadStats) and [karlrohe](https://github.com/karlrohe).